paritytech/capi/Readme.md

 ```

 ### Derived Queries / Composing Effects

+> Note: Effect-mapping utilities are yet to be implemented.

 Let's read the heads of Polkadot's parachains.
 This requires that we first obtain a list of parachain IDs, and then use these IDs to read their heads.